Master of Architecture (M.Arch)

-The University of Cincinnati's Master in Architecture is committed to the design and production of buildings that are useful, durable, meaningful, inspiring, and responsibly engaged with their physical, cultural, and social contexts.
+The University of Cincinnati's Master of Architecture is committed to the design and production of buildings that are useful, durable, meaningful, inspiring, and responsibly engaged with their physical, cultural, and social contexts.
 Architecture is a useful art, a technical craft, and an ethical practice.
 Cincinnati's professional, design-centered approach encompasses this range of issues, preparing graduates for licensing and a critical engagement with the world of practice.
-This critical spirit does not simply accept presumptions and practices at face value, but examines their provenance and consequences with a wary eye and an open mind.
+This critical spirit does not simply accept presumptions and practices at face value but examines their provenance and consequences with a wary eye and an open mind.

 Degree: Master of Architecture

 The School of Architecture and Interior Design bases admission decisions on a balanced consideration of the following indications of excellence:

 - A baccalaureate degree from a recognized college or university.

 - Unofficial transcript(s) from all colleges/universities attended.
 Note: Official transcripts are not required during the admissions process, and only unofficial transcripts are required for the application.
 Applicants should not send official transcripts until they are offered admission.
 For complete requirements please visit the Graduate School transcript requirements.

 - A portfolio of creative work.
 The portfolio is an opportunity to demonstrate your imaginative and critical thinking talents.
 Creativity occurs in all fields so the content does not have to be architectural if your background is in another discipline.
 Written project statements to accompany visual work are usually very helpful to the committee.
 Portfolios are submitted through the application process to get accepted.
 We are no longer accepting hard copies of portfolios.

 - Three letters of recommendation from persons who are in a position to evaluate your abilities and your potential for success as a graduate student There is no standard form to fill out; instead, based on information you provide in your application recommenders will be emailed instructions on the process for submitting letters of recommendation.